-Joseph R. Cavatoni is the Principal Executive Officer and Brandon Woods is the Principal Financial and Accounting Officer of the Sponsor.
-The Board of Directors of the Sponsor consists of four individuals, of whom three serve on its Audit Committee.
+Joseph R. Cavatoni is the Principal Executive Officer and Amanda Krichman is the Principal Financial and Accounting Officer of the Sponsor.
+The Board of Directors of the Sponsor consists of six individuals, of whom five serve on its Audit Committee.
 The Audit Committee has the responsibility for overseeing the financial reporting process of the Trust, including the risks and controls of that process and such other oversight functions as are typically performed by an audit committee of a public company.

-Joseph R. Cavatoni, age 53, is the Principal Executive Officer of the Sponsor.
-He is also the Principal Executive Officer of WGC USA Asset Management Company, LLC ("WGCAM") and President of WGC USA, Inc. ("WGC USA"), both affiliates of the Sponsor.
-He joined the World Gold Council as Managing Director USA and ETFs in September 2016.
-Prior to that, from April 2009 to December 2015 he served with BlackRock Investments, LLC, as part of BlackRock, Inc., a publicly traded investment management firm, first as the head of iShares Capital Markets in Asia Pacific (2009) and as Head of iShares Capital Markets and Product Development in the same region (2009-2011).
+Joseph R. Cavatoni, age 54, is the Principal Executive Officer of the Sponsor.
+Mr. Cavatoni is also the Principal Executive Officer of WGC USA Asset Management Company, LLC, an affiliate of the Sponsor ("WGCAM"), and the Chief Market Strategist (North America) at World Gold Council, the parent company of the Sponsor ("WGC").
+Prior to joining WGC as Managing Director USA and ETFs in September 2016, from April 2009 to December 2015, Mr. Cavatoni served with BlackRock Investments, LLC, as part of BlackRock, Inc., a publicly traded investment management firm, first as the head of iShares Capital Markets in Asia Pacific (2009) and as Head of iShares Capital Markets and Product Development in the same region (2009-2011).
 From November 2011 to December 2015, Mr. Cavatoni served as a BlackRock Managing Director and Head of iShares Capital Markets, Americas.
 From August 2003 to April 2009, Mr. Cavatoni served with UBS Securities Asia Limited, first as Executive Director, Head of Swaps, Asia (2003-2006) and then as Managing Director, Head of Equity Finance APAC (2006-2009).
 Prior to that, he served with Merrill Lynch & Company, Inc. from June 1994 to May 2003 as Senior Credit Analyst, Credit and Risk Management Team in New York (1994-1995), Vice President, Credit and Risk Management Team, Hong Kong (1995-2000) and Director, Head of Prime Brokerage Asia, Japan and Australia (2000-2003).
 Mr. Cavatoni received his Bachelor of Business Administration degree from The George Washington University and his Master of Business Administration degree from Northwestern University and the Hong Kong University of Science and Technology.